Blackspotted puffer: Description

+The yellow colour morphs of Arothron nigropunctatus is often difficult to distinguish from the yellow colour morphs of Arothron meleagris.
+Suspected hybrids between the two species have also been observed at Réunion Island.

 Feeding

 Arothron nigropunctatus feeds on benthic invertebrates, sponges, algaes, coral like Acropora tips, crustaceans and mollusks.

 Behaviour

 This pufferfish is diurnal, solitary and territorial.

-Potential danger
+Defense

 Arothron nigropunctatus holds the deadly poison tetrodotoxin, which protect it from predators.
 In order to ward off potential enemies, they can inflate their bodies by swallowing air or water.